-Testing: All employees and students coming to campus must complete a mid-nasal swab RT-PCR test for the virus that causes COVID-19 before their Fall Return to Campus.
+Testing: All employees and students coming to campus must complete a two "spit" tests test for the virus that causes COVID-19 before their Fallr Return to Campus.
 A negative test result, either one completed via DU, or uploaded at myhealth.du.edu, is necessary for return access to campus.
 This also applies to individuals who are already on campus.
 Testing is one of the most effective ways to identify and quarantine asymptomatic individuals thereby significantly reducing transmission rates.